haxiomic/dts2hx/README.md

 - [ ] Merge global and modular symbols with `#if global @:native(...) # else @:jsRequire(...) #end`
 - [ ] Exported variables to class promotion.
 See [socket.io issue](https://github.com/haxiomic/dts2hx/issues/46) and [#61](https://github.com/haxiomic/dts2hx/issues/61#issuecomment-713989576)
 - [ ] Validation system to confirm all test code compiles
-- [ ] Explore converting _all_ typescript definitions in a package, whether or not they're connected to the package's root types
+- [ ] Explore converting _all_ TypeScript definitions in a package, whether or not they're connected to the package's root types
 - [ ] Interface extends
     - [ ] Redefined class and interface fields should be renamed rather than removed
 - [ ] Other missing types